top of page

 Maslow' Hierarchy of Needs

 In addition, work can help you find a sense of fulfillment by providing opportunities to pursue personal interests, contribute to your personal development, or make a larger societal impact than you could on your own.
-The higher your net worth, the more you typically begin to shift away from working exclusively for money.
+The higher your net worth, the more you typically shift away from working exclusively for money.
 Considering how your work will help you feel fulfilled will allow you to make more informed decisions about the type of job and company you should work for.

 Questions to ask yourself